theodi/synthetic-data-tutorial/README.md

 ### DataSynthesizer

+An open source toolkit for generating synthetic data.

 > DataSynthesizer consists of three high-level modules:
 >
 > 1. DataDescriber: investigates the data types, correlations and distributions of the attributes in the private dataset, and produces a data summary.